Coder-85/GLSnake/README.md

 # GLSnake
-GLSnake is a classic snake game made using OpenGL.
+GLSnake is a classic snake game made with OpenGL.

 ## Controls
 WASD or Arrow Keys: Move